grafana/k6-docs/src/data/markdown/translated-guides/en/01 Get started/03 Running k6.md

 </CodeGroup>

-Then, run the script without those options on the command line:
+If you run the script without flags, k6 uses the options defined in the script:

 <CodeGroup labels={["CLI", "Docker", "Docker in Win PowerShell"]}>